PythonRSAS/pythonrsas.github.io/_posts/2022-08-24-1-Word-Ladder.md

                 return res # exit 出口
             for j in range(len(word)):
                 for value in clsTbl[word[:j] + "*" + word[j+1:]]:
-                    if value not in visit:
+                    if value not in visited:
                         que.append(value)
-                        visit.add(value)
+                        visited.add(value)
         res += 1
     return 0
 beginWord = "hit";  endWord = "cog";  wordList = ["hot","dot","dog","lot","log","cog", "fog", "cot"]
 print(seqLength(beginWord, endWord, wordList))
 # 4
 ```
+If the endWord is in the last layer, the traversal can be seen as a partition of all the words: collectively exhaustive and mutually exclusive.

 # Appendix
 I added lots of print statements to the let the executed code explain for itself the process.